mribica/gitshot/README.md

 % gitshot install
 ~~~

-git shot will now take a picture after every commit in this repo.
+gitshot will now take a picture after every commit in this repo.